 It’s Time to See the Value of Keywords with Low Search Volume

 More descriptive search phrases tend to get exponentially less number of searches per month.
 That doesn’t mean they are of little value.
 In fact, it can mean quite the opposite.
 They have intent.
 In life insurance, they often are more complicated cases.
 Hard to place business may not be everyone’s preference, but if you can make it work, the commissions can be nice.

 In fact, I recently did a write-up on just this very thing with a young agency we work with who sells life insurance.
 Obviously ranking for the term “life insurance” is tough for any agency, let alone a relatively young company.
 With this in mind, we knew our keywords had to be long-tail, so instead we decided to target “life insurance with high cholesterol”.

-Now this phrase might only get 10-30 searches per month, but it’s more specific and should be much easier to rank for.
+Now this phrase might only get 10-30 searches per month when you are completing keyword research, but it’s more specific and should be much easier to rank for in local search.
 If half of those searches end up on your site, and half of those submit a form or decide to call, that’s still 5 new leads each month – completely free.

 Better yet, a more specific phrase indicates higher intent to purchase.
 This isn’t someone searching to understand what life insurance is and if they need it.
 A phrase like “life insurance with high cholesterol” is more likely to mean that they need life insurance and want to know how their high cholesterol is going to affect their policy.

 How You Can Compete with the Big Boys on the Long-Tail

 If this strategy can generate such high-quality leads, then you might be wondering why the more established insurance agencies haven’t caught on yet.
 In truth, they have.

 But long-tail keywords remain the most competitive spot for young and small agencies to compete with more established agencies simply because there are too many search terms to target all of them.